kjibba/BSK-Service/README.md

 This project is internal; add a license file if you will publish.

 ---
+## Copilot instructions
+This repository contains a canonical Copilot instruction file with project-specific rules and guidelines for automated agents.
+Please read `.github/copilot-instructions.md` before requesting code changes or automated edits.

+The file explains coding style, where to place new code, migration workflow, PowerShell examples and other helpful conventions.

 If you want, I can also create a minimal `requirements.txt` and a `README` section tailored to production deployment.